sawers-rellan-labs/BzeaSeq/README.md

 For WideSeq analysis:

-1. Use the minimal VCF files as the reference panel for ancestry calling
+1. Use the wideseq.vcf.gz files as the reference panel for ancestry calling
+2. Use the alignments in  /rsstu/users/r/rrellan/DOE_CAREER/BZea/mapped_bwa/filtered_S2/sorted/
 2. Split the analysis by chromosome for parallel processing
-3. Generate bin frequencies and calculate Jaccard indices for similarity analysis
+3. Generate 100K bin frequencies.
+4. Call bin haplotype (REF, HET, ALT)
+5. Select markers in ALT haplotypes, with this subset calculate jaccaard distances with the wideq_ref samples
 4. Merge results for genome-wide visualization

 ## 6. References